Swiish21/Malcom_Otieno_Adrian_HackathonSubmission/Task2_SortingAlgorithm/Readme.md

 Based on the problem presented (sorting a simple list of integers), it is obvious that the quicksort algorithm is the better option for this, because of a few reasons:

-Speed - it run through the list sorting and gives the sorted list result way faster compared to merge sort.
+Speed - it run through the list sorting and gives the sorted list result way faster compared to merge sort, in our case the quicksort program run and finished in approx less that 2 seconds while the merge took approx 3 sec

 Steps and complexity - The mergesort algorithm has more a complex approach to a simple problem, spliting a simple list into sublists then merging them back is redundant, the quicksort just defines a pivot, compares the values of the list to it and sorts them to produce a sorted list, it takes fewer steps to achieve the same outcome.